 This idea that God wants everyone to be wealthy? ...
 I can show you millions of faithful followers of Christ who live in poverty. — Rick Warren

-In the 2006 article titled “Does God Want You to Be Rich?”
+In a 2006 article titled “Does God Want You to Be Rich?”
 TIME magazine conducted a survey.
-The poll found that 61% of participating Christians believed God wanted them to be prosperous, and 31% agree that if they gave money to God, God would give them more money.
+The poll found that 61 percent of participating Christians believed God wanted them to be prosperous, and 31 percent agree that if they gave money to God, God would give them more money.

 I know many of you grew up with this teaching: Obey God and you’ll always be economically secure.